 The site is accessed from the A5 Watling Street where it crosses the Grand Union at Bridge 11.
 Steps from the bridge lead down to the path in front of the New Inn Pub.

 The moorings are through an unlocked gate.
 There is a second unlocked gate at the end of the mooring site, next to Norton Junction (the junction of the Grand Union Main Line and the Leicester Line).

 The mooring site is just above Buckby Top Lock, Lock 7.
 Long Buckby village is approximately 2.5 miles to the north east, whilst Daventry is within 3 miles to the south west.

-There is a small visitor car park next to Top Lock but long stay parking is not allowed so moorers must make their own arrangements.
+There is a small visitor car park next to Top Lock, however, long stay parking is not allowed.
+Therefore, mooring customers must make their own arrangements.

 The site is 200 metres long, with a stone towpath running along its full length.